kieran-vargas-dev/appointment-management-case-study-revision/README.md

   may need for them.

 - As a doctor, I want to be notified if something in the scheduling of the next three days has changed.

+### Progress updates

+4/12/2022 End of School Day: 35% complete
+Baseline functionality for appointment CRUD operations implemented, fully implementing the desired displays is contingent upon ironing out the registration/login functionality.
+Once I have persistent users implemented, it should be fairly quick refactoring to get the exact views that I want sorted out (in terms of logic at least), and that should easily elevate me to 70 - 75% completion.
+After that I'll be needing to implement unit and integration tests, and git a visually clean front-end up and running.